thesofproject/sof-bin/HOWTO-new-release.md

      ./tarball_multi_releases.bash -h

+  Extract the tarball you just generated and verify it:

+    ./compare_signed_unsigned.py sof-bin-new-version/

   Do not publish this test tarball before your final sof-bin pull request has been merged.
 Extract this test tarball you just generated and test its short `./install.sh` script.
 Move your older firmware